openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Provisioning your OpenStack nodes using Cobbler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, when Cobbler has correct configuration, the only thing you need to do is to PXE-boot your nodes.
-They will boot over a network from DHCP/TFTP provided by cobbler and will be provisioned accordingly, with the specified operating system and configuration.
+Now, when Cobbler has the correct configuration, the only thing you need to do is to PXE-boot your nodes.
+They will boot over the network from DHCP/TFTP provided by Cobbler and will be provisioned accordingly, with the specified operating system and configuration.

 In case of VirtualBox, here is what you have to do for every virtual machine (fuel-01, fuel-02, fuel-03, fuel-04):